WalletScrutiny/WalletScrutinyCom/_android/app.michaelwuensch.bitbanana.md

 The user initializes by connecting to a bitcoin lightning node.
 Once connected to a node, features such as backup, restore and other wallet features such as send and receive are made available.

-The provider has provided links to F-Droid and has self-described as reproducible.
-This app is [**for verification**](https://gitlab.com/walletscrutiny/walletScrutinyCom/-/issues/512)

 ## Procedure